Investing!

 When I made the mistake of paying off my house, I was thinking that paying off my mortgage sooner might prevent me from getting $25,000 or so in the end, and I don't really care since I could always do some odd job for a year to recoup that, which would also probably give me some interesting life experiences.
 If I cared too much about money, I could quickly be making $25,000 more each year if I chose a career that I did not enjoy.
 The least number of accounts (especially complicated low-freedom accounts) is a good goal.
 However, I may have lost out on well over $100,000 by paying off my house sooner than later rather than investing.
 The best use of my time is investing in family, hobbies, and a meaningful career, but getting a moderately-risky $100,000 without much effort is worth it.

 The true cause of my mistake was a lack of knowledge.
 I didn't know anything about ETFs or passive investing, and I was in no rush to learn about investing because I still had a house to pay off and I was investing (in CDs through my bank).
 Do I respond to this mistake by stubbornly sticking to my old way of thinking hoping that it will prove to be the correct way in the end?
 No!
 Do I feel bad about the mistake?
 Not really, since there are good things in my life too, like getting a great price on my house.
-It's just money.
+It's just money, and I feel very lucky that I made wise decisions in my youth to allow to be in this situation where I can worry about stuff like investing.

 One way of looking at this is that my mistake was the (poorly timed) low-risk thing to do.
 Paying off a good amount of my mortgage does feel good because my investments could fail completely.
 And now, I feel more free to make riskier (more interesting) investments, such as stock in a couple US nuclear companies (not in VGT).
 Looking at CRSP stock performance, I see that investing in specific tech stocks is truly is risky since the legal and technological landscape can quickly change.
 I am investing in nuclear not because I think I know more than the experts or want to gamble.
 I am investing because I like nuclear.